UpperCod/estack/README.md

 allows you to create a server that synchronizes with the observer if accompanied by the `--watch` flag

+> The server provides a resolution of files for spa-type applications, so by not supporting the html document it will point to index.html, but keeping the url concurrent, in turn it will redirect the download of the files to avoid allowing them to coexist in the current folder

 ### --port

 allows you to define a port to use or initialize the search if it is already busy.